Why choose this course

 Supported by first-class teaching, your learning will involve a working knowledge of historical, critical and theoretical content, and the creation of performances that will be presented to agents and professionals for maximum industry exposure.
-You will also have the opportunity to participate in a professional placement, giving you invaluable experience of the UK musical theatre industry.

 A high percentage of GSA alumni appear in the cast lists of West End shows and national tours.
 Last year, over 95 per cent of GSA graduates gained professional representation or professional contracts within the first year of graduating.

 Academic year structure